stephenafamo/knowledgebase/README.md

 # KnowledgeBase

-knowldegebase is a tool to quickly generate a knowledge base server.
+knowledgebase is a tool to quickly generate a knowledge base server.

 There are two ways to use it.